balancer/scaffold-balancer-v3/README.md

 > NOTE: more implementation can be input for the constructor for your own custom pool of course, but for this example we are keeping things simple.
 Even pools such as [WeightedPools](https://github.com/balancer/balancer-v3-monorepo/blob/9bc5618d7717dfbafd3cfbf025e7d3317ad7cacb/pkg/pool-weighted/contracts/WeightedPool8020Factory.sol#L21) and [StablePools](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/pool-stable/contracts/StablePoolFactory.sol) can have simple constructor setups as seen in the v3 monorepo.

 Moving on to the next part, the `create()` function is used to create new pools from the custom pool factory, adhering to the specific type of pools for said factory.
-In this case, that's the `ConstantPricePool`.
+In this case, that's the `ConstantSumPool`.

 ---